toddknutson/software_tips/disk_usage/readme.md

 ## Introduction

-Frequently, I want to find the disk usage stats for a directory that includes many small or larger files.
-This can easily be done using the unix command `du`.
-Instead, `Krona` uses `du` in the background and generates a useful tree diagram HTML file.
-This allows you to dig into the contents of files and directories, displaying their size and age.
+Frequently, I want to find disk usage stats for a directory that includes many small or large files.
+This can easily be done using the unix command `du`, but is difficult to explore the usage in a easy way. `Krona` uses `du` in the background, but then generates a useful tree diagram HTML file.
+This allows you to dig into the files and directories, displaying their size and age.
 A similar tool is available for macOS, called [DaisyDisk](https://daisydiskapp.com).